• Home

 Learn Vacation Rental Vocabulary

-The words French villa may conjure dreamy visions of rose gardens and flagstone terraces but expanding your vocabulary to include gîtes (French holiday homes), vacation rentals, holiday flats and apartments widens the field.
+The words French villa may conjure dreamy visions of rose gardens and flagstone terraces but expanding your vocabulary to include gîtes (French holiday homes), vacation rentals, holiday flats and short term apartment rentals widens the field.

 Cote-dAzur Renting a Villa in France